TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-accmgmt_security.md

 	cloudEnvironments="public"
 />

-# How to troubleshoot my connectivity or security issue
+# How to troubleshoot connectivity or security issue
 ### **Access and Connectivity Options**
 - [User Policy to manage resources and control access](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-policy)
 - [Assign a user access to your Storage account](https://azure.microsoft.com/documentation/articles/role-based-access-control-configure/)